tasdikrahman/tasdikrahman.me/about.md

 ## Present

 - Enabling scale as an Infrastructure Engineer @ [Razorpay](https://razorpay.com/) of [YCombinator Winter 2015](https://techcrunch.com/2015/03/24/y-combinator-demos/) Batch.
 We are considered the Stripe for India
-- Google Summer of Code (GSoC 2017) intern for oVirt org under the Redhat umbrella.
-You can know more about my GSoC [work here](https://summerofcode.withgoogle.com/projects/#6188534896525312).
+- Contributor to [oVirt](http://ovirt.org/) under the Redhat umbrella.
+You can know more about my GSoC [work here](https://github.com/tasdikrahman/gsoc2017ovirt).

 ## Formerly

 - Engineering Intern (S17) @ Cisco as part of their Security Business group helping make scalable security products.
 - Engineering Intern (S16) with the backend team @ [Wingify](https://wingify.com/), helped build [visual website optimizer](https://vwo.com/), the world's easiest A/B testing tool.
 You can read about my [work here](https://tasdikrahman.me/2016/08/13/My-internship-experience-at-Wingify-new-delhi-visual-website-optimiser-vwo/)

 ***